 The NIST Cybersecurity Framework consists of three main components:

-- The Framework Core: A set of desired cybersecurity activities and outcomes using common language that is easy to understand.
-It guides organizations in managing and reducing cybersecurity risk while complimenting their existing cybersecurity and risk management methodologies.
+- The Framework Core: A set of desired cybersecurity activities and outcomes using a common language that is easy to understand.
+It guides organizations in managing and reducing cybersecurity risk while complementing their existing cybersecurity and risk management methodologies.

-- The Framework Profile: An organization's unique alignment of their organizational requirements and objectives, risk appetite and resources against the desired outcomes of the Framework Core.
-Profiles are primarily used to identify and prioritize opportunities to improve security standards and mitigate risk at an organization.
+- The Framework Profile: An organization's unique alignment of its organizational requirements and objectives, risk appetite, and resources against the desired outcomes of the Framework Core.
+Profiles are primarily used to identify and prioritize opportunities to improve security standards and mitigate organizational risk.

-3. What are the benefits of the NIST Cybersecurity Framework?
+What are the Benefits of the NIST Cybersecurity Framework?

 The NIST Cybersecurity Framework provides a common language and systematic methodology for managing cybersecurity risk.